stringandstickytape/MaxsAiStudio/README.md

 ### 15. Automatic Readme Update

-- The application now includes a feature to automatically update the readme based on the latest GitHub diff and commit message.
+- The application includes a feature to automatically update the readme based on the latest GitHub diff and commit message.
 - This feature can be accessed through the "Specials" menu.
-- For users with the appropriate setup, the updated README is now written directly to the repository.
+- For users with the appropriate setup, the updated README is written directly to the repository.

 ### 16. Text-to-Speech (TTS)